 What passed off while one writer attempted to choose out of facial recognition at the airport.
 “What wouldn’t it take to make the US a transcontinental Whoville, wherein the most effective aspect louder than the roar of the efficient tour is the consistent caroling?”

 Why constructing bigger roads certainly makes traffic worse.
 Waze gave drivers sneaky ways to keep away from site visitors.
-Now it wants drivers to make pals.
+Now, it wants drivers to make pals.
 What does your Amazon Prime dependancy must do on visitors?
-“Today’s speedy-delivery machine is installation for customer comfort, now not for the town’s transportation machine.”
+“Today’s speedy-delivery machine is an installation for customer comfort, now not for the town’s transportation machine.”
 Flight delayed?
 Here’s what you need to know to get a number of your $$ back.
-You just might be capable of taking a public bus to the hiking path this summertime, which the tourism enterprise may examine out of your pleasant neighborhood traffic engineer.
+You might be capable of taking a public bus to the hiking path this summertime, which the tourism enterprise may examine from your pleasant neighborhood traffic engineer.
 Beachgoers stuck in traffic vs. Stonehenge.

 Festive Public Transit Blooper of the Week

-Everyone wants to get into the celebratory July Fourth spirit, even San Francisco’s Municipal Transportation Authority.
-On Monday, SFTMA stated its Muni trains had been experiencing a postponement due to … a balloon, which was caught in a tunnel.
+Everyone wants to enter the celebratory July Fourth spirit, even San Francisco’s Municipal Transportation Authority.
+On Monday, SFTMA stated its Muni trains had been experiencing a postponement due to … a balloon caught in a tunnel.
 It seems the company never succeeded in capturing the air-stuffed pleasure.
 However, it finally returned its trains to the standard carrier.
 The wide variety of Americans anticipated traveling for the July four vacation, in keeping with AAA—a record!
-AAA says that low gas fees, a sturdy economy, low unemployment, and growing disposable earning are convincing more Americans than ever to hit the road.
+AAA says that low gas fees, a sturdy economy, low unemployment, and growing disposable earnings convince more Americans than ever to hit the road.

 In the Rearview